macchiuto/Customer-Segmentation-KMeans/README.md

 ## Overview

-This repository contains a customer segmentation analysis for an e-commerce clothing company, developed as a final project for the Machine Learning course.
+This repository contains a **customer segmentation analysis** for an e-commerce clothing company, developed as a **final project for the Machine Learning course**.
 The goal is to cluster customers to identify target groups and tailor product promotions effectively.

 The dataset contains customer demographic and purchase data.
-After removing irrelevant or high-cardinality features, and encoding categorical variables, K-Means clustering is applied to segment customers.
+After removing irrelevant or high-cardinality features, and encoding categorical variables, *K-Means clustering* is applied to segment customers.

 ---